I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: Long dry season

-- Wildlife viewing at its finest
+- Wildlife viewing is at its finest

 - Zanzibar is sublime